troppes/example-jsdoc-namespace/README.md

 ## .jsdoc.conf.json

 You can see that the source code, as well as the test are in the jutge folder.
 But we only want to generate JSDoc files for the source code and not the tests.
-To make this happen we can configure this behaviour in the `.jsdoc.conf.json`.
+To make this happen we can configure this behavior in the `.jsdoc.conf.json`.

-In that file we can define the behaviour of JSDoc, for example which files are included or excluded:
+In that file we can define the behavior of JSDoc, for example which files are included or excluded:
 ```
 	"source": {
 	  "include": ["jutge"],